Mercator: History in the (Map)Making

 Mercator's Bible studies conflicted with the theories of philosophers like Aristotle as well as his own personal investigations of the world.
 This tension between faith and scientific understanding would be a thread throughout his life.

 In 1530, Mercator enrolled at the famous University of Leuven, where he studied philosophy and mathematics.
-He gained his master’s degree in 1532 and went on to study philosophy in Antwerp.
+He went on to study philosophy in Antwerp.
 On his return to Leuven in 1534, he advanced his studies in astronomy, geography and mathematics, and trained in globe and instrument making under the distinguished professor and polymath Gemma Frisius (1508-1555).
 He would also work alongside goldsmith Gaspar van der Heyden (c1496–c1549).

 This experience provided Mercator with valuable skills and insights on running a business, and eventually secured him the patronage of the Holy Roman Emperor, Charles V.

 Mercator never ventured far from his birth place, but was an avid armchair traveller who meticulously gathered information.
 He had an extensive library with thousands of books, and maintained regular correspondence in many languages with scholars, explorers, religious figures and mapmakers.
-This allowed him to remain current with the newest ‘discoveries’ and ideas concerning contemporary society.
-He is known to have made an annual pilgrimage to the Frankfurt Book Fair to buy and exchange books, maps, manuscripts, and ideas.
+This allowed him to remain current with the newest ‘discoveries’ and ideas.
+He travelled annually to the Frankfurt Book Fair to buy and exchange books, maps, manuscripts, and learn about the latest theories.

-Naturally, his involvement with Frisius and their successful globe production business taught Mercator how to compile and update geography using existing maps and travel accounts as well as how to market and sell the work.
+His involvement with Frisius and their successful globe production business taught Mercator how to compile and update geography using existing maps and travel accounts, as well as how to market and sell their work.

-According to the Library of Congress, “Mercator shares [the] responsibility with Martin Waldseemüller for naming the Western Hemisphere.”
-The map survives today in only two copies (American Geographical Society Library and New York Public Library).
+The map survives today in only two copies at the American Geographical Society Library and the New York Public Library.

-Mercator continued to see contradictions between biblical accounts of Creation and Aristotle’s writings.
-At the time, questioning the Bible could be dangerously construed as blasphemy.
+Mercator saw contradictions between the Biblical account of Creation and the writings of Aristotle.
+At the time, questioning the Bible could be construed as blasphemy.
 He also began corresponding with Franciscan preachers in nearby Antwerp and Mechelen, and visited them several times to discuss theology and science.

 Pair of table globes created by Mercator (1551)